Zhydee/encryption-decryption/README.md

 install this first :
-pip install pycryptodome  (needed for AES and RSA encryption)
+pip install pycryptodome  (needed for AES and RSA encryption) di terminal